bbx-rgb/midnightclub3-ps2-mesh-tool/README.md

 All vertex coordinates and UV mappings are divided by 256 before export.
 Individual OBJ Files with Scaled Data:
 Export each group individually with vertices and UVs divided by 256.

+Code Structure
+File Selection:
+escolher_arquivo() lists files and allows selection.

+Binary Processing:
+processar_arquivo() reads the file header, extracts the offset, pointers, and lists (PCK_INDEX, NAMELIST).

+Group and Mesh Extraction:
+processar_grupo(), processar_meshgroup(), and processar_mesh_entries() extract the data necessary to locate and define each mesh.

+Mesh Data Parsing:
+processar_mesh_data() scans each mesh for vertices, UVs, and flags using regular expressions.

+Face Generation:
+gerar_faces() creates triangular faces from a list of vertices while checking face flags.

+Scaling Functions:
+scale_vertices() and scale_uvs() divide vertex and UV values by 256 when required.

+Visualization and Export Functions: visualizar_global() displays the combined mesh with smooth shading and group colors, and exports it if a filename is provided. exportar_individualmente() exports each mesh group separately to a folder.

+Main Function:
+main() orchestrates the file selection, processing, and user menu for export/visualization options.